 Plenary opening video conference

-Continuous coaching and support by mentors via chat platform
+Continuous coaching and support by coaches via chat platform

 Jury (sector experts & business leaders) review the results